JaPrad/GamifyingEdu/README.md

-# GamifyingEdu:
+# GamifyingEdu
 ### 😀 Hey there!
 Nice to see you!!👋👋🏿👋🏽👋🏻👋🏾👋🏼

 Ever felt horrible studying in school because the world has stuff a hundred time more **interesting** to do, like videogames?(I bet you have) And ever realized partly a reason for this is you don't know **why** you're learning the stuff that you're learning?
-And this is probably the **fundamental flaw** of Education today. _Let Elon Musk explain you [here][elon-musk-video]_.
+This is probably the **fundamental flaw** of Education the way it is today. *Let Elon Musk explain you [here][elon-musk-video]*.

-GamifyingEdu aims to exacly solve those problems through by creating games that make learning:
+GamifyingEdu aims to exactly solve these problems by creating games that make learning:

-1. **fun**; because they are games!
+1) **fun**; because they are games!
 And,
-2. **meaningful**; by demostrating their real world applications or their abstract beauty.
+2) **meaningful**; by demostrating their real world applications or their abstract beauty.

 And very importantly, these games are made such that they can be easily integrated in the classrooms with existing curriculums.

 Social good through accessibility to high quality educational resources if one of GamifyingEdu's top priorities, and hence it is free and open-sourced.

 ## Technologies Used, and Subjects Covered

 GamifyingEdu uses **[p5.js][p5js-website]**, a wonderdul javascript library that enables create interactive visualisations with code for its **Physics** games.
-Daniel Shiffman's Nature of Code ([book][noc-book], [video series][noc-videos]) lays the foundation of the concept of Natural Simulations used to create these games.
+Daniel Shiffman's Nature of Code ([book][noc-book], [video series][noc-videos]) lays the foundation of the concept of Natural Simulations used to create them.

-There are plans to further extend into subjects like mathematics, economics and geography additionally using libraries like d3.js, NASA Worldwind, leaflet.js etc.
+There are plans to further extend into subjects like mathematics, economics and geography; additionally using libraries like d3.js, NASA Worldwind, leaflet.js etc.

 ## Contributing